microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Modularization.md

 by manually cutting down on the files imported, though this is a highly manual process which doesn't have a well-defined guide.

-It is possible to, during the import of the Foundation package, uncheck arbitrary items, though obviously this could break arbitrary things.
-As such, it's not recommended that you do this at the beginning, and only when you're at a point where you feel you have a good baseline for final features, you can then try to prune unneeded providers and services from the following folders:
+It is possible to uncheck arbitrary items during the import of the Foundation package.
+However, it's not recommended to do this at an early stage in development as it might break functionality.
+After having figured out the final feature set of an app, pruning unneeded providers and services can be done on the following folders:

 - MixedRealityToolkit.Services
 - MixedRealityToolkit.Providers